maxwellsoh/emgBenchmarking/README.md

 New datasets can be benchmarked with `CNN_EMG.py` after being processed into HDF5 files by saving them to the following directory: `DatasetsProcessed_hdf5/[DATASET-NAME]/p[N]/participant_[N].hdf5` where `N` is the participant's number ranging from 1 to the number of subjects.
 The keys of each HDF5 file should be the the names of each gesture and the data for each gesture should be stored with shape `[# TRIALS, # ELECTRODES, # TIMESTEPS]`.
 Also, create a file `DatasetsProcessed_hdf5/[DATASET-NAME]/frequency.txt` just containing the frequency of the dataset in Hz.

 To run the new dataset, input the dataset name to the dataset argument of `CNN_EMG.py`.
 Every subject must have data for all of the gestures in order for the dataset to be processed by `utils_generic.py`.

+### Creating Custom Runs
+run_CNN_EMG.py also takes in config files.
+Create a new yaml file with your arguments and run:
+`python run_CNN_EMG.py --config config/example.yaml`

 # Troubleshooting
 If you run into an error, `OSError: [Errno 24] Too many open files`